Evangelivm/cse210-student-hilo/README.md

 ## Colorama library
 ---
 Before starting to start the code, it is necessary to install the colorama library.
-Open a terminal put the following command
+Open a terminal and put the following command.
 ```
 py -m pip install colorama
 ```